KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-api/mining.md

 #### A Note on Unique Mining Circumstances

-There are many features in the Komodo Ecosystem that can make an asset chain's daemon produce non-standard coinbase transactions.
-Examples include an asset chain parameter that creates new coins for a specific pubkey in every block or a CC module that adds outputs to the coinbase transaction.
+There are many features in the Komodo Ecosystem that can make a Smart Chain's daemon produce non-standard coinbase transactions.
+Examples include a Smart Chain parameter that creates new coins for a specific pubkey in every block or a CC module that adds outputs to the coinbase transaction.

 This can be dealt using a mode called `disablecb`